pjreddie/vision-hw4/README.md

 We'll be testing out your implementation on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/)!

-When there are questions during this section please answer them in the `tryml.py` file, you will submit this file in Canvas as well as `classifier.c`
+When there are questions during this section please answer them in the `tryml.py` file, you will submit this file in Canvas as well as `classifier.c`.
+Answers can be short, 1-2 sentences.

 ### 2.1 Getting the data ###